Olivier Giroud: 2021–22: Serie A champion

 On 17 July 2021, AC Milan announced the transfer of Giroud from Chelsea permanently on a two-year contract.
-On 29 August, Giroud scored his first goals for Milan, a brace, in a 4–1 win against Cagliari.

-On 16 October, when his side was trailing by 2–0, he scored the opener for Milan to help his team achieve a comeback 3–2 win against Hellas Verona.
-On 26 October, he scored the only goal in Milan's 1–0 win against Torino.
+He made his debut for the club on 23 August, in a narrow 1–0 win against Sampdoria, and scored his first goals, a brace, in a 4–1 win against Cagliari.
+Afterwards, Giroud would struggle in his first months of the season, following the effects of COVID-19, which he had tested positive and various injuries, but proved to be decisive on the following months, when his side was trailing by 2–0, he scored the opener for Milan to help his team achieve a comeback 3–2 win against Hellas Verona on 16 October, and he scored the only goal in Milan's 1–0 win against Torino on 26 October.

 On 6 January 2022, he scored the opener against Roma, and helped his teammate Junior Messias scoring the second after Giroud snatched the ball from Roma defense and hit the post, in an eventual 3–1 win.

-On 5 February, Giroud scored a brace to help his team win 1–2 against Inter in Derby della Madonnina, becoming the first French player ever to score a brace or more in Serie A against Inter.

-Four days later, Giroud scored another brace aganist Lazio in Coppa Italia as Milan thrashed the former 4–0, progressing to the semi-final of the competition.

-On 6 March in Stadio Diego Maradona, although suffering from a deep cut in his left shin, Giroud scored the only goal in an away win against Napoli, helping his team to climb to the top of Serie A table.

-It was Giroud 11th goal this season in all competitions (in 27 appearances), equalling his total tally from the whole of last season for Chelsea (31 matches).
+On 5 February, Giroud scored a brace to help his team win 2–1 against crosstown rivals Inter in Derby della Madonnina, becoming the first French player ever to score a brace or more in Serie A against Inter.
+Four days later, Giroud scored another brace against Lazio in Coppa Italia, as Milan thrashed the former 4–0, progressing to the semi-final of the competition.
+On 6 March, in Stadio Diego Maradona, although suffering from a deep cut in his left shin, Giroud scored the only goal in an away win against Napoli, helping his team to climb to the top of Serie A table.
+This was his 11th goal in the season in all competitions, equalling his total tally from the whole of last season for Chelsea.

-On 19 March, he provided his 4th assist this season, setting up Bennacer goal against Cagliari in a 1–0 win.

-On 24 April, in Stadio Olimpico, he scored the equalizer against Lazio, helping his team to achieve a 2–1 comeback.
-On 22 May, he scored a brace in a 3–0 away win over Sassuolo, to secure the 2021–22 Serie A title for AC Milan.
+On 24 April, he scored the equalizer away against Lazio, helping his team to a 2–1 comeback win.
+On 22 May, he scored a brace as Milan beat Sassuolo 3–0 away from home to win their first Serie A title in eleven years.
+He ended the Serie A season with 11 goals (14 in all competitions), as he became the oldest player to reach double figures for goals in his debut season in Serie A at 35 years and 234 days.
+Furthermore, he also became the third French player in AC Milan's history to have reached double figures in a single season after Jean-Pierre Papin and Jérémy Ménez.